Skip to main content

 return "Some answer"

-All key-value pairs passed to update_current_trace() will be stored in the trace metadata and visible and filterable in the Openlayer platform.
+These key-value pairs appear in the trace metadata and can be filtered in the Openlayer UI.

-Use update_current_step() to attach metadata to individual steps within a trace.
-This is useful for step-specific information like intermediate results or processing details.
+Use update_current_step() to attach metadata to individual steps inside a trace.
+This is useful for logging retrieval parameters, generation settings, or intermediate results.

 from openlayer.lib import trace, update_current_step